jtv/libpqxx/include/pqxx/doc/datatypes.md

 SQL statements as literal values.

-If your type has a natural null value, the definition for `nullness` gets a little more complex than the one abov:
+If your type has a natural null value, the definition for `nullness` gets a little more complex than the one above:

 ```cxx
     namespace pqxx